 Another online lender that Ohio small businesses should consider in their search for funding is BlueVine.
-BlueVine offers both invoice factoring and short-term business lines of credit.
-Invoice factoring from BlueVine offers financing of $20,000 to $500,000 for invoices from 1 to 12 weeks outstanding.
-For every week that your invoice goes unpaid, BlueVine will deduct a fee of 0.4% to 1% of the invoice value.
+BlueVine offers short-term business lines of credit.

-Luckily, BlueVine offers their short-term lines of credit to both B2B and B2C businesses that are working with at least $120,000 in annual revenue, at least six months in business, and 600+ credit.
-This product offers credit limits of $5,100 to $250,000 with rates starting at 6.9% and six-month repayment terms.
-You’ll also have to pay a 1.6% draw fee every time you tap into a BlueVine line of credit, so be sure to keep this cost in mind while weighing your options.
+BlueVine offers their short-term lines of credit to businesses that are working with at least $120,000 in annual revenue, at least six months in business, and 600+ credit.
+This product offers credit limits of $5,000 to $250,000 with rates starting at 15% and six-month repayment terms.

 Now that you’ve made it through your guide to small business loans for Ohio-based businesses, what are your next steps?
 As you’ve likely gathered at this point, you’ll need to decide if you want to keep your search for small business funding local.
 Small business loans specifically for Ohio-based businesses are great options—if you have the time and credentials.
 If you need quick funding or you’re less than perfectly-qualified, though, you might need to start exploring your online small business loan options.
 Either way, be sure to shop your options so you know you’re taking on the most affordable debt possible.